 The notice of claim statute “allow[s] the public entity to investigate and assess liability, . . . permit[s] the possibility of settlement prior to litigation, and . . . assist[s] the public entity in financial planning and budgeting.”
 Falcon ex rel.
 Sandoval v.
 Maricopa County, 213 Ariz.
 525, 527, ¶ 9, 144 P.3d 1254, 1256 (2006).
 Thus, the notice of claim statute is designed to protect public entities and the public treasury.
 See Martineau v.
 Maricopa County, 207 Ariz.
 332, 335-36, ¶ 19, 86 P.3d 912, 915-16 (App.
 2004).

 Compensation for Your Injuries

 It is our job to maximize your potential settlement through careful review of the facts and theories of liability.

 In this manner, our office is committed to obtaining the compensation you deserve.
 We meet personally with each and every injury victim to learn their story, their damages, and how the accident has affected their personal lives.
 Whether your claim involves only temporary injuries and property damage, or catastrophic damages, we will fight your case.

 Adolfo Lara Lawyer in Tucson Arizona

-Contact a Tucson Accident Attorney for a consultation about the issues discussed in this page.
+Contact attorney Tucson Attorney Adolfo Lara for a consultation about the issues discussed in this page.
 Our consultations are always free, and we work on a contingent fee basis.
 You pay no legal fees unless we win your case!
 We will also review